 Have breakfast, take a shower, and get dressed.
 You don’t have to wear a suit – but don’t stay in your pajamas!
 Getting dressed first thing in the morning prepares you for work – it gets your mindset in the right place.

-Don’t turn the computer on to check emails as you walk past the study first thing in the morning (I am guilty of this one!)
-Suddenly you realize it’s lunchtime, and you are still in your PJs with a stinking headache cos you haven’t had breakfast (let alone a shower!)
+Please don’t turn the computer on to check emails as you walk past the study first thing in the morning.
+(I am guilty of this!)
+Suddenly, you realize it’s lunchtime, and you are still in your PJs with a stinking headache cos you haven’t had breakfast (let alone a shower!)

 Make sure you are in the right mindset for the day.
 Start the day properly